 Our observation showed that people knew who the registered manager was.
-They felt confident and comfortable to approach the registered manager in her office.
-We observed people engaging the registered manager in a relaxed and comfortable manner.
+They felt confident and comfortable to approach the registered manager in their office.
+We observed people engaging with the registered manager in a relaxed and comfortable manner.

-There continued to be a management team at Avenues South East - 320 Hempstead Road.
-This included the registered manager and area manager.
+There continued to be a management team at Avenues South East - 356 Station Road.
+This included the registered manager and an area manager.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
-Like registered providers, they are 'registered persons.
+Like registered providers, they are registered persons.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.
 Support was provided to the registered manager by the area manager in order to support the service and the staff.
 The area manager visited the service monthly or as and when necessary to support the registered manager.
 For example, the area manager supported the registered manager with the inspection.

 Staff told us that the management team continued to encourage a culture of openness and transparency.
-Staff told us that the registered manager had an 'open door' policy which meant that staff could speak to them if they wished to do so and worked as part of the team.
-Members of staff said, "Management absolutely fine.
-They are polite, very supportive, listens and approachable and take my suggestions on board.", "They are fine.
-They go extra mile for you.
-Management is the best thing here.
-They are supportive.
-She is approachable." and "Registered manager is good, she listens to me and very supportive.
-Training is really good.
-Face to face training at head office."
+Staff told us that the registered manager had an 'open door' policy which meant that staff could speak to them if they wished to do so and the registered manager worked as part of the team.
+Members of staff said, "Our manager is very good.
+I receive a lot of support and I am able to approach at any time."
 We observed this practice during our inspection.

 We found that the registered manager continued to understand the principles of good quality assurance and used these principles to critically review the service.
 They completed monthly audits of all aspects of the service, such as medication, kitchen, infection control, personnel, learning and development for staff.
-The provider also carried out series of audits either quarterly or as and when required to ensure that the service runs smoothly.
+The provider also carried out series of audits either quarterly or as at when required to ensure that the service runs smoothly.
 They used these audits to review the service.
 We found the audits routinely identified areas they could improve upon and the registered manager produced action plans, which clearly detailed what needed to be done and when action had been taken.